 You can achieve images that make it look like people are touching the animals, by moving to an acute angle, and shoot parallel to the glass to see a profile of both subjects.

-You just need to be mindful of reflections of other visitors in the shot!
+Vou just need to be mindful of reflections of

 Try creative motion panning shots by using a slow speed when shooting Lions and Tigers etc. Follow the path of the animal as you press the shutter.